Hearing Loss 2026: How It Affects Mental Health & Relationships

 1. What are the early signs of hearing loss?

-Common early signs include difficulty following conversations, frequently asking people to repeat themselves, turning up the TV volume, and feeling mentally fatigued after social interactions.
+Difficulty following conversations, frequently asking people to repeat themselves, turning up the TV volume, and feeling mentally fatigued after social interactions.

 2. Can hearing loss really affect mental health?

 Yes.
 Untreated hearing loss is linked to increased anxiety, depression, social withdrawal, and cognitive decline.
-The brain works harder to compensate for missing sounds, which can lead to stress and mental fatigue.

 3. Does hearing loss increase the risk of dementia?

 Research shows that untreated hearing loss is associated with a higher risk of cognitive decline and dementia.
-Early treatment—such as hearing aids—can help reduce this risk.

 4. Are hearing aids effective for mild hearing loss?